University of Dundee: Scottish Funding Council and Scottish Government intervention

+Recovery and restructuring

+Following publication of the Gillies Report and the appointment of Professor Nigel Seaton as Interim Principal and Vice-Chancellor, the University began implementing a Strategy to Recovery aimed at restoring financial sustainability, strengthening governance and reshaping its academic and professional services structures.

+The recovery programme included substantial reductions in expenditure, reforms to governance and financial management, and two voluntary severance schemes conducted during 2025 and 2026.
+Between 1 August 2024 and 1 May 2026, the University's staff headcount reduced by 675.
+Despite these reductions, the University stated that it still needed to achieve a further £20 million in annual savings.
+On 16 June 2026 it began collective consultation on proposals to reduce staffing by approximately 190 further full-time equivalent posts, divided broadly equally between academic and professional services staff, with compulsory redundancies remaining possible if sufficient voluntary savings could not be achieved.

+The restructuring also involved significant organisational and academic change.
+The University reorganised its eight academic schools into four academic faculties and restructured its professional services.
+As part of a wider review of its academic portfolio, it proposed suspending degree programmes in Mathematics, Languages and Philosophy while ensuring that existing students could complete their degrees and continuing mathematics teaching in support of other disciplines.

+As of July 2026, the University remained engaged in a multi-year programme of financial recovery under the oversight of the Scottish Funding Council.
+The recovery programme continued to focus on implementing the recommendations of the Gillies Report, restoring long-term financial sustainability and rebuilding confidence in the University's governance and leadership.

 Campus

 City Campus

 The Old Medical School and the Carnelley Building on City Campus.

 The main campus is within the West End of the City of Dundee.
 It has expanded greatly since the university gained independence, from just four converted buildings when the University College was founded in 1881 the university has grown to consist of over fifty at present.
 However, many buildings survive from Dundee's period as a university college and as a constituent college of St Andrews University.
 The earliest purpose-built facility on campus was the Carnelley Building which opened in 1883 as part of the new University College.
 A £10,000 donation from Mary Ann Baxter provided for a chemistry laboratory situated in the building which was named for the university's first professor of chemistry, Thomas Carnelley.